danielbeach/polarsVpandasOnAwsLambda/README.md

 The idea is to just example how the code differs, and then inspect the memory usage and runtime of those two Lambdas to see if one or the other provides better performance.
-Since we pay for memory and runtime of Lambdas.
+Since we pay for the memory and runtime of Lambdas.

-We are using BackBlaze open source data set. https://www.backblaze.com/cloud-storage/resources/hard-drive-test-data
+We are using BackBlaze open-source data set. https://www.backblaze.com/cloud-storage/resources/hard-drive-test-data

-In this case we used `90`` files, about `6` GB worth of data.
+In this case we used `90` files, about `6` GB worth of data.

 Also, we are using `Docker` along with AWS `ECR` to store images for each Polars and Pandas lambda.
 Here are the steps to `build` and